maxbremax/api-documentation/source/guides/soap-api/index.md

 Events are removed from the queue with events_Done [https://docs.centra.com/soap/index.php?op=events_Done](https://docs.centra.com/soap/index.php?op=events_Done)

 You need to use events_Done on all events, even if they are of an unknown type that you don't handle.
 The API returns the oldest events, up to a 100 in each events_Get.
-If you do not use events_Done on all events, after a while all 100 events will be old ones and you will never see any new events.
+If you do not use events_Done on all events, all 100 events on display will be old and you will never see any new events.

-For example, if there are 234 events in the queue, events_Get will return the oldest 100.
+For example; if there are 234 events in the queue, events_Get will return the oldest 100.
 When you mark 10 of those as done with events_Done, they are removed from the queue.
 After that the queue will contain 224 events, events_Get will give you the 100 oldest again.
 This time 90 of those will be the same as the last time, 10 will be new.

 The data for each event depends on the type of the event.
 Events of type "order" contain an order.
 The structure is the same as for the corresponding "update" operation for that type of data.
 An order event contains the data structure from orders_Update [https://docs.centra.com/soap/index.php?op=orders_Update](https://docs.centra.com/soap/index.php?op=orders_Update) .

 Each event contains the complete data for the thing that has changed.
 It does not contain any information about what has changed, you would need to compare it yourself to the data on your side to know that.
 This is a problem.
 Usually, this is solved by making rules for when the data is owned by one sytem or the other.
 For example, an order is owned by Centra until its imported into your system.
 From that point on, only your system can make changes to the order.